 Effective management of this disease requires implementation of an integrated disease management approach.
-The disease is controlled primarily through
+The disease is controlled primarily through form on infected tubers.

 Figure 6. (a) Early blight lesions on tubers are usually circular to irregular and slightly sunken, often surrounded by a raised purple to dark brown border. (b) Underlying tissues are leathery to corky in texture (arrows).